StarTalk Radio - Einstein’s Genius with Ron Howard

 But the ones that blow us away are the ones that just are different.

-or Georg Cantor's
+You know, Kurt Gödel or Georg Cantor's mathematical examples.

-the John Nash.
+You know, the Einstein, the John Nash.

-these are people
+I mean, these are people who just thought differently.

-They went off the deep end mentally.
+they went off the deep end mentally.

-Whatever the proper word is, I don't know.
+Whatever the proper word is, I don't know,

-But the point is, we see genius manifested
+but the point is we see genius manifested

 in all the spectrum of mental stability.